-The set of practical or learning-bydoing workshops has been expanded for 2018.
+The set of practical or learning-bydoing workshops has been expanded for 2019.
 The following workshops will be on offer, dependent on demand from participants: a Woodcarving Workshop, a Workshop on the Podgrad Mill, a Workshop on Artisan Metal Crafts, a Workshop on the HIDR II house, a Stone Carving Workshop and a Workshop on the Vernacular Architecture of the Stolac Region.
-There will be two new workshops this year: a Workshop on Calligraphy and Wall Art, led by Hazim Numanagić, involving demonstrations practical of calligraphic techniques and work on the decorative ornamentation in the HIDR 1 and 3 and a Workshop on the Preservation and Conservation of workshops will have a competitive aspect and participants will receive awards for creativity.
-Each workshop will last 5 days.
+There will be two new workshops this year: a Workshop on Calligraphy and Wall Art, led by Hazim Numanagić, involving demonstrations practical calligraphic techniques and work on the decorative ornamentation in the HIDR 1 and 3 and a Workshop on the Preservation and Conservation of workshops will have a competitive aspect and participants will receive awards for creativity.
 Participants will be able to take part in all workshops and contribute to the revival of forgotten skills.

 Paper Documents and Old Books, led by Ida Fazlić, which will involve practical work on the deacidification and other forms of treatment of old paper documents and books.
-Recreational activities envisaged for this year include Archery and Falconry.